Welcome to CLARREO Pathfinder

 SOCIETAL BENEFITS

-A clearer understanding of how much and how fast climate is changing helps us respond more effectively to climate-related disasters such as rising sea levels, a concern that impacts the U.S. military and coastal communities.
+A clearer understanding of the Earth system’s variability provides policymakers with the information needed to more effectively decide how to respond to extreme natural disasters such as rising sea levels, a concern that impacts the U.S. military and coastal communities.
 CPF advances our understanding to begin solving this mystery decades sooner than we can currently.